 Both amphibians and reptiles make great pets.
 However, if you are looking for a low-maintenance pet that does not need handling, an amphibian is the perfect fit.
 Most amphibians have sensitive skin, while others are sedentary and prefer being unbothered.

 However, if you are looking for a fairly active and outgoing pet, consider getting a reptile.
-Regardless of whether you choose a tiny lizard or large boas, these animals have unique personalities to offer.
+Regardless of whether you choose a tiny lizard or a large boa, these animals have unique personalities to offer.

 Featured Image Credit: Amphibian, Geza-Farkas, Shutterstock; Reptile, Kapa65, Pixabay